Optimal Abatement Schedules for Excess Carbon Emissions Towards a Net-Zero Target: Conclusion

 \section{Conclusion}

 In this paper, we solved the control problem of identifying the optimal abatement schedule for excess carbon emissions under a diffusion-type carbon budget, where the objective function consists of the expected discounted cumulative emissions together with a reward accrued as long as the carbon budget remains undepleted.
 We then implemented the proposed numerical procedure to compute the abatement schedule across several concrete examples and compared the results with both the unconstrained solution (i.e., without abatement) and a benchmark policy featuring a simple linear reduction in the consumption rate over time.
 The results indicate that an optimal policy of gradual reduction in excess consumption entails only a moderate loss in the value function relative to the fully optimal emission schedule, which typically exhibits substantial fluctuations in the emission rate.
 These findings may inform the design of reduction pathways toward envisaged net-zero targets over fixed time horizons that are easier to implement from both psychological and practical perspectives.
 The numerical illustrations further reveal that the choice of the reward parameter $\Lambda$ has a significant impact on the resulting value function, while the optimal abatement schedule itself remains relatively robust.
-An interesting direction for future research is to refine the specification of the objective function for particular applications and to re-examine the associated optimal control problem.
+An interesting direction for future research is to refine the specification of the objective function for particular applications and to re-examine the associated optimal control problem. {Also, it could be interesting to consider a variant of the problem, where the excess emission budget is not governed by an arithmetic Brownian motion, but by a jump process, where, e.g., negative jumps occur according to the arrival of stricter regulations and positive jumps occur according to innovations in carbon capture technology and sequestration techniques.
+Further variants of interest could include a stochastic mechanism for the dynamics of the tax rate $c_{tax}$ over time, which would introduce another random factor in the objective function itself.
+Also, an explicit modeling of positions in carbon certificates together with their random price dynamics in the present model setup would be an interesting future research direction. \\